erickmetz/ask/README.md

 # Run in non-detached mode (hit control C to exit)
 docker run -p8000:8000 ask-api

-# Alternatively, run in detatched mode, leaving API up in the background
+# Run in detatched mode, leaving API up in the background
 docker run -d -p8000:8000 ask-api

-# Finally, run in detached mode and restart every time server restarts unless/until you use the docker stop command.
+# Run in detached mode and restart every time docker daemon is restarted (until you use the docker stop command)
 docker run -d --restart unless-stopped -p8000:8000 ask-api
 ```